CodePushGo/website/src/content/blog/en/rollback-mechanisms-in-capacitor-plugins.md

 ### How Rollbacks Work

-In [Capacitor plugins](https://capgo.app/plugins/), rollback mechanisms work as a safeguard by keeping version backups and automatically restoring the previous stable version if something goes wrong.
+In [React Native plugins](https://capgo.app/plugins/), rollback mechanisms work as a safeguard by keeping version backups and automatically restoring the previous stable version if something goes wrong.
 Here's how it works:

 -   **Version Backup**: Before applying an update, the system saves a copy of the current stable version.
 -   **Health Check**: After the update, the system checks to ensure everything is working correctly.